matseda/TDT4250.Project/README.md

 - Conditional styles for Premier League using OCL:
     - Visualize teams qualified for Champions League (top 4) with a green background.
     - Visualize teams qualified for Europa League (position 5) with a blue background.
-    - Visualize teams that are beein relegated (bottom 3) with a red background.
+    - Visualize teams that are being relegated (bottom 3) with a red background.
     - Different color for positive and negative goal difference: Red for negative and green for positive.

 <img style="display: block;" width="400" alt="Image of Season Table View" src="./images/Table_view.png">